top of page

 Marta McClintock Comeaux

-Avory Billman is a Licensed Social Worker (LSW) with years of experience working in a variety of settings, including school-based, residential, in-home, and outpatient.
+Avory Billman is a Licensed Clinical Social Worker (LCSW) and Certified Clinical Trauma Professional (CCTP) with years of experience working in a variety of settings, including school-based, residential, in-home, and outpatient.
 Her approach consists of person-centered therapies with a core belief in the inherent worth of all clients.
-Avory is a trauma-informed, LGBTQIA+ affirming therapist specializing in the treatment of trauma-related disorders, mood disorders, life transitions, and more.
+Avory is a LGBTQIA+ and neurodivergent affirming therapist specializing in the treatment of trauma-related disorders, mood disorders, life transitions, and more.
 She strives to create a safe space to support clients in sharing their stories and creating meaningful changes to improve their overall quality of life.

 Avory works with adolescents and young adults providing individual and couples therapy.
-Her approach involves building strong rapport and creating an individualized treatment plans using evidence-based practices.
-Avory's goal is to support clients in reaching their goals.
-She specializes in Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Narrative Therapy, and Trauma-Focused Cognitive-Behavioral Therapy.
+Her approach involves building strong rapport to support clients in reaching their goals by creating an individualized treatment plan using techniques from evidence-based practices.
+She specializes in Acceptance and Commitment Therapy, Dialectical Behavioral Therapy, Narrative Therapy, and Trauma-Focused Cognitive Behavioral Therapy.

 Avory graduated from Florida State University with a Bachelors degree in Social Work and a Masters degree in Clinical Social Work with a focus on trauma and child development.